Please do get in touch for any collaboration/project ideas !

 We record vegetation dynamics both by manual and digital photography surveys of 1 m2 quadrats.
 We also measure growth increments of ling heather (Calluna vulgaris).
 The major vegetation types observed at the sites are: heather (Calluna) dominated shrub vegetation, sedge (Eriophorum spp.), some rush near stream areas, Sphagnum and other moss cover, the latter with a large component of Hypnum jutlandicum and Campylopus spp.
 In 2012, before mowing or burning, sites were characterised by similarly tall heather stands (~35 cm) with notably low plant diversity (ca. 8 or 14 species per 1 x 1 m plot areas and across the entire 5 x 5 m monitoring plots, respectively).
-The dense Calluna cover (~60%) further contained mostly about 10% fractions of sedges (Eriophorum sp.), Sphagnum moss and other moss.
-All very typical for heather-dominated grouse moor.
-All sites are classed as NVC M19a (based on the % plant species cover per uncut plots).
+The total cover was dominated by dense Calluna cover (~70%) with further considerable cover of about 20% by cotton-grass sedges (Eriophorum sp.) and further additional cover of 10% Sphagnum moss and 30% other moss.
+Overall a very typical cover for heather-dominated upland hill blanket bog.
+All sites are classed as NVC M19a (based on the % plant species cover on unmanaged plots).

 Calluna patch